 - Ben 10 lives and stands by this trope.
 He will anyone in need, whether Alien or Human.

 - Adventure Time: Finn makes it a personal point to help anyone in need.

 - Kim Possible: From babysitting to saving the world, "she can do anything".

-- Disney animated show The Weekenders has a charity organization "helpers helping the helpless," where helpful helpers help helpless people needing help.
+- The Disney animated show The Weekenders has a charity organization called "Helpers Helping the Helpless," where helpful helpers help helpless people needing help.
 Description courtesy of the lady in charge losing her thesaurus (she finds it later).
 Not quite this trope, but the name is there.

 - The Real Ghostbusters have been hired by everyone from a pair of young children and a kindly old lady to a Hollywood studio, NASA and the French and Japanese governments.
 Thankfully, they take that into account when deciding what to charge the customer.

 - Chip 'n Dale Rescue Rangers have the motto "No case too big, no case too small" in their theme song.
 And they appear to follow that principle...

 - Most incarnations of Scooby-Doo, whose teenage heroes, a roaming, freelance detective agency in later versions, stumble into just about every paranormal situation imaginable on a weekly basis and take it upon themselves to help the people they've met and debunk the (usually) fake ghost.

 - Jack from Samurai Jack is an example of this, helping everyone he met in his journey and fighting evil in general.

 - Wander over Yonder is all about this trope, with lending a helping hand being Wander's modus operandi.
 "The Wanders" states that he does it so much because he knows what it's like to be in that situation.